usabilla/usabilla-u4a-ios-swift-sdk/PublicReadme.md

 This file also includes all the accessibility labels read when VoiceOver is enabled.

 ### String file contents
-If you want to provide your own translation, you need to override **all** the keys in the default .string file.
+If you want to provide your own translation, you need to provide the specific keys (mentioned below) with the custom text in the .string file.

 The default file with the keys and the default text is the following: